Skip to main content

 - State agencies have reduced energy use by 22 percent since 2009.

-- Since 2009, renewable energy production has increased by one million megawatt hours or 500 percent.
+- Since 2009, renewable energy production has increased by 1 million megawatt hours or 500%.

 - Missouri has the 6th Lowest Industrial Electricity Rates (Business Facilities’ 11th Annual Rankings Report)